 I prayed for God to change my heart, to lead me where he would have me go, and to take away my desire for the things of this world.

 But it’s working.
 Slowly and surely, God has worked on my heart, so that now I can say, with all confidence, that the good life to me is this: a life rich in faith, family, friends, and creativity, one spent building treasures in heaven rather than here on earth.
 It is not a life of laziness and greed, but one of discipline, hard work, and self-reflection.
 It may not always be easy or comfortable, but it is always full in abundance and completely secure in Christ.

 That is the life I want to live.
 Care to join me?

-Ruth Soukup is the author of "Living Well, Spending Less: 12 Secrets of the Good Life," and the founder of the popular personal finance blog, www.livingwellspendingless.com.
+Ruth Soukup is the author of "Unstuffed: Decluttering Your Home, Mind and Soul," and the New York Times best-selling author of "Living Well, Spending Less."
+She is the blogger behind the popular lifestyle blog, www.livingwellspendingless.com.
 She lives in Florida with her husband and two daughters.